-1. Clothing

-- The summer and winter school uniform/dress codes include: - Rec-Y2 Collard school stripped polo, long and short sleeve with shorts or pants - o Y3-Y6 Girls Short sleeve dress or short sleeve shirt with shorts or pants - Y6-Y12 Girls Short sleeve dress or short sleeve shirt with skirt, shorts or pants. - o Y3-Y12 Boys Short sleeve shirt with shorts or pants - o Long sleeve shirts/dresses are available for customised order through Perm-a-pleat at a cost to the parents. - The sport uniform/dress code includes: - A short sleeve shirt that covers the shoulders well and a collar that sits close to the neck with shorts or trackpants. - A long sleeve navy T-Shirt has been approved to be worn under the uniform to provide additional sun safety and is to be provided by the parent. - Rash vests or t-shirts provided by parents are required during water sport activities, and while students are waiting to compete in outdoor swimming competitions.
+- 1. Clothing - The summer and winter school uniform/dress codes include: - o Early Learning Year 2 Collard school stripped polo, long and short sleeve with shorts or pants - o Year 3 Year 6 Girls Short sleeve dress or short sleeve shirt with shorts or pants - Year 6 Year 12 Girls Short sleeve dress or short sleeve shirt with skirt, shorts or pants. - o Year 3 Year 12 Boys Short sleeve shirt with shorts or pants - o Long sleeve shirts/dresses are available for customised order through Perm-a-pleat at a cost to the parents. - The sport uniform/dress code includes: - o A short sleeve shirt that covers the shoulders well and a collar that sits close to the neck with shorts or trackpants. - A long sleeve navy T-Shirt has been approved to be worn under the uniform to provide additional sun safety and is to be provided by the parent. - Rash vests or t-shirts provided by parents are required during water sport activities, and while students are waiting to compete in outdoor swimming competitions. - 2.
+Hats - Students are required to wear the Tenison Woods College hat that protects their face, neck and ears when the UV rating is 3 or above. - Please refer to the Tenison Woods College Uniform Policy for details on the above. - 3.
+Sunscreen - The school supplies SPF30 (or higher) broad-spectrum, water-resistant sunscreen for staff and students to use AND/OR students are reminded and encouraged to bring their own SPF30 (or higher) broad-spectrum, water-resistant sunscreen to school. - Staff encourage students to use sunscreen and provide time for students to apply sunscreen before going outdoors. - The school community is educated about the correct use of sunscreen and the level of protection it provides (apply 20 minutes before going outdoors and reapply every 2 hours, or immediately after physical activity and swimming). - 4.
+Shade - The school board ensures shade is available in the school grounds, particularly in areas where students congregate for example, lunch areas, canteen, and outdoor lesson areas. - The school board ensures shade provision is considered in plans for future buildings and grounds. - The availability of shade is considered when planning all outdoor activities and excursions. - Students are encouraged to use available areas of shade when outside, particularly if they do not have appropriate hats or outdoor clothing.

-2. Hats

-Students are required to wear the Tenison Woods College hat that protects their face, neck and ears, when the UV rating 3 or above.

-Please refer to the Tenison Woods College Uniform Policy for details on the above.

-3. Sunscreen

-- The school supplies SPF30 (or higher) broad-spectrum, water-resistant sunscreen for staff and students to use AND/OR students are reminded and encouraged to bring their own SPF30 (or higher) broad-spectrum, water-resistant sunscreen to school. - Staff encourage students to use sunscreen and provide time for students to apply sunscreen before going outdoors. - The school community is educated about the correct use of sunscreen and the level of protection it provides (apply 20 minutes before going outdoors and reapply every 2 hours, or immediately after physical activity and swimming).